 Case XIV — Cook County, Illinois — Chicago — Divorce

-Represented Husband - Wife defaulted in Divorce - by publication.
-Wife returned from outside of the United States and was personally served. failed to appear at distribution of property hearing.
-Husband awarded Mercedes automobile and other property in his possession.
+Represented husband — wife defaulted in divorce — by publication.
+Wife returned from outside of the United States and was personally served.
+Failed to appear at the distribution of property hearing.
+Husband awarded Mercedes automobile and other property in his possession. — July 2012.

 Case IX — Cook County, Illinois — Chicago — Joint Parenting Custody Judgment — Divorce

-Represented Husband/Father - Parties divided all marital property equally.
+Represented husband/father — parties divided all marital property equally.
 Both parties barred from maintenance.
-Three minor children in the residential custody of Wife with 32 percent of Husband/Father's net income paid.
+Three minor children in the residential custody of wife with 32% of husband/father’s net income paid.
 Case took three weeks to resolve.
-Each party paid their own fees. - September 2012 to be finalized.
+Each party paid their own fees. — September 2012 to be finalized.